neurogenetics/HLA_haplotypes_UKB_PD/README.md

 2) Correlation between HLA haplotypes and the GWAS hits in the HLA locus region

 Results:
-1) Meta-analyzing association results identified DQA1_301 passing Bonferroni correction P=0.00015, OR=0.90, SE=0.0264
+1) Meta-analyzing association results identified DQA1_301 passing Bonferroni correction P=0.00015, OR=0.90, SE=0.0264, this includes => 1529 PD cases, 13404 Proxy PD cases and 347145 controls.
 2) HLA haplotype DQA1_301 is highly correclated with rs504594 (number of A alleles) with >0.95 correlation

 Whats next: